-Refund Regulation for Noncredit Classes and Educational Study Tours
+Refund Policy For Noncredit Activities and Study Tours

-The Corporate and Community Education office handles requests for refunds for special interest/noncredit classes and educational study tours.
-No refunds will be considered unless request is received seven calendar days prior to the start of the activity.
+The Corporate and Community Education office handles requests for refunds for special interest/noncredit activities and study tours.
+Refunds will be issued when a request is received seven calendar days prior to the start of the activity.
+See below for cancellation penalties and refunds for study tours and other trips.
 Refunds are made in full for all activities that are cancelled.
 Every effort is made to contact participants prior to start date if it becomes necessary to cancel an activity.
 If you do not hear from us prior to start date of the activity you have registered for, your enrollment is confirmed.
 For a registration receipt, enclose a stamped, self-addressed envelope.
-See below for cancellation fees and refunds for noncredit study tours and other trips.